Kegerator Foams Too Much: Quick Fixes for the Perfect Pour

 Optimal Temperature and Pressure Settings

-Achieving the perfect pour of drink from a kegerator involves precise control of both temperature and pressure.
+Achieving the perfect pour of drink from a kegerator involves precise control of beer temperature using a thermostat, as well as managing pressure and carbonation level.
 These settings are crucial to prevent issues like excessive foam and to ensure beer quality.

 Finding the Right PSI